hashgraph/hedera-mirror-node/README.md

 These are necessary not only for the database data to be persisted, but also so that the parsing containers can access file obtained via the downloading containers

 Docker compose scripts are available in the `docker` folder.

 A `buildImages.sh` script ensures the necessary data is available to the images via volumes, builds the images and starts the containers.

-./buildimages.sh will prompt whether you want to download the 0.0.102 file from the network (it is recommended you do so the first time).
+`buildimages.sh` will first prompt whether youd like to compile sources either using a docker container, your local maven installation or skip the compilation, then prompt whether you want to download the 0.0.102 file from the network (it is recommended you do so the first time).
 If you answer 2 (no), the file will not be downloaded, if you answer 1 (yes), you will be prompted for the following information:

 -Node address in the format of `ip:port` or `host:port`.
 E.g. 192.168.0.2:50211